DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/editing.md

 - `rowChanges` and `update:rowChanges` - the row changes
 - `deletedRowIds` and `update:deletedRowIds` - the rows being deleted

-Use the `.sync` modifier to setup two-way binding for a properties.
+Use the `.sync` modifier for two-way binding.

 Handle the `EditingState` plugin's `commitChanges` event to commit changes made by an end-user to your data store.